Supervised by Krista Jordan, Ph.D., ABPP

 “Taking the first step to start therapy can feel challenging.
 I try to make this process as smooth and stress-free as possible.
 I help individuals develop a deeper understanding of their patterns, behaviors, and difficulties, help them learn healthier coping mechanisms to manage such difficulties, and gain self-awareness to create lasting and valuable changes.
-In sessions with me you will find warmth, support, empathy, genuineness and honesty and a splash of humor, as well as some challenging conversations.
+My style involves support, empathy, and honesty as well as some challenging conversations.

 I believe every individual is unique in who they are, where they come from, and what their needs are, and the reality is that the same “remedy” will not work for everyone.
 For this reason, I engage in a collaborative multicultural approach to therapy where both the client and therapist create a treatment plan that is better suited for the client’s needs.
 My goal is to help individuals build insight and self-understanding regarding their difficulties and unhealthy patterns.
 Clients will move from feeling “stuck or lost” to feeling encouraged and empowered to make the changes they want and need in order to have a fulfilling and satisfying life.

 I work with individuals from a variety of diverse backgrounds and identities in a variety of therapy modalities, including psychodynamic therapy, interpersonal and attachment therapy, Dialectical Behavioral Therapy (DBT), Acceptance and Commitment Therapy (ACT) and Grief Therapy, among others.
 I have experience working with individuals who struggle with depression, anxiety, mood disorders, grief and loss, life transitions, stress management, interpersonal conflicts, personality disorders and health-related issues.”